The College Catalog

 3. Course: Students link Honors Lab to an upper-level class; if it is a class within their major, the Honors Lab will require them to add interdisciplinary elements

-Other options for students to meet their 16-credit requirement include the Honors Independent Learning Lab (IDS 280H) and the Honors Book Lab (IDS 281H), as well as Honors contract courses, as mentioned above.
-Honors contracts are signed at creation and completion by the student and 3-credit course instructor, and approved by Honors director (contracts occur in 3-credit classes; a student may use no more than two contracts/honors labs toward Honors units):
+The Honors Independent Learning Labs (IDS 280H and IDS 485H) require an Honors contract.
+Honors contracts are signed at creation and completion by the student and 3-credit course instructor, and approved by Honors Director (contracts occur in 3-credit classes; a student may use no more than two contracts/honors labs toward Honors units):

 1. A description and timetable for the additional work being undertaken, presented as an individualized syllabus.